ARIEL: Adversarial Graph Contrastive Learning: Experiments

 \subsubsection{Baselines}

-We consider six graph contrastive learning methods for node-level contrastive learning, including DeepWalk \cite{Perozzi:2014:DOL:2623330.2623732}, DGI \cite{velickovic2018deep}, GMI \cite{peng2020graph}, MVGRL \cite{hassani2020contrastive}, GRACE \cite{zhu2020deep} and GCA \cite{Zhu_2021}.
+We consider seven graph contrastive learning methods for node-level contrastive learning, including DeepWalk \cite{Perozzi:2014:DOL:2623330.2623732}, DGI \cite{velickovic2018deep}, Robust DGI (abbreviated as RDGI) \cite{Xu2020UnsupervisedAR}, GMI \cite{peng2020graph}, MVGRL \cite{hassani2020contrastive}, GRACE \cite{zhu2020deep} and GCA \cite{Zhu_2021}.
 Since DeepWalk only generates the embeddings for the graph topology, we concatenate the node features to the generated embeddings for evaluation so that the final embeddings can incorporate both topology and attribute information.
 Besides, we also compare our method with two supervised methods Graph Convolutional Network (GCN) \cite{kipf2017semisupervised} and Graph Attention Network (GAT) \cite{velickovic2018graph}.